natthawit-jan/olympics_paris_2024/readme.md

 ## Conclusion

 The Olympic Athletes Analysis project provides a comprehensive look at various aspects of athlete demographics and performance.
 Through detailed visualizations and statistical analysis, we gain a deeper understanding of the factors that contribute to success in the Olympic Games.

-## Note

-The notebook will run to completion only if the API URLS are specified in `configs/url_config.yaml`.
-Please contact me if you want to see how the calls are made.
+Additionally, the medal table generation component ensures that users have access to the most current standings in a convenient HTML format.